paulojqferreira/mavo-data/edx.md

 Distance learning in Europe reach moren than 3 million students across 25 countries.

-## Day 3 - Open KeyNote edX - Learn to Loan - McKinsey GLobal
+## Day 3 - Open KeyNote edX - Learn to Lose - McKinsey GLobal

 (e-learning for kids: foundation)
 * Attention curve of students in lectures will decay along the lesson time.
 Challenge is to keep attention focus